C0missar/GitHubTools/README.md

 For your own project, the Canonical and the Fork can be the same.
 Otherwise, the Canonical is the 'original' on GitHub, and the fork is your copy on GitHub.
 A Pull request is required to ask the owner to pull changes from your fork into the Canonical (original owner's copy).
-Everything is hard coded to work only on the master branch.
+These scripts are hard coded to work only on the master branch.

-**		BuildLocalRepo.sh $GitHubHost $CanonPath $ForkPath $RepoName $UserID $eMail i.e.	BuildLocalRepo.sh github.com /C0missar/ /C0missar/ GitHubTools C0missar Stan@StanWard.net
+*		BuildLocalRepo.sh $GitHubHost $CanonPath $ForkPath $RepoName $UserID $eMail i.e.	BuildLocalRepo.sh github.com /C0missar/ /C0missar/ GitHubTools C0missar Stan@StanWard.net

 		Creates or overwrites ~/git/($RepoName)